Skip Navigation

 Workshop focus areas

-The focus areas for discussions about public spaces and potential transit-oriented development at and around existing and potential future transit stations included:
+The focus areas of key streets and public spaces that were discussed to reveal how best to connect neighborhoods and the sites of existing and potential future transit stations included:

 Map showing the Union station and surrounding plazas focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the Union Station and surrounding plazas focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.